tfwright/live_admin/README.md

 ## Installation

+First, ensure your Phoenix app has been configured to use [LiveView](https://hexdocs.pm/phoenix_live_view/installation.html).

 Add to your app's `deps`:

 ```
 {:live_admin, "~> 0.1"}
 ```

-Add the following to your Phoenix router:
+Add the following to your Phoenix router in any scope ready to serve a live route:

 ```
 import LiveAdmin.Router